christophrumpel/christophrumpel.github.io/_posts/2015-12-31-what-I-learned-in-2015.md

 I am grateful for an exciting 2015 year.
 I learned so many new things and I am still figuring stuff out.
 That's great, because that means I am still here fighting and building my place in our web.
-I am looking forward to the next year and wish you all the best.
+I am looking forward to the next year and I wish you all the best.
 Let's make the web a better place in 2016 too.